- Law, and

 "All scholars are required to live a religious and blameless life according to the rules of God's Word, diligently reading the Holy Scriptures, that fountain of truth, and constantly attending all the duties of religion, both in public and secret ...

 All the scholars are obliged to attend Divine worship in the College Chapel on the Lord's Day and on Days of Fasting and Thanksgiving appointed by public Authority."

 When Yale 7th president, Rev. Ezra Stiles, died in 1795, Rev. Timothy Dwight IV was elected to take his place, serving as Yale's 8th President, 1795 to 1817.

-Timothy Dwight was a grandson of the Great Awakening preacher and Princeton president Jonathan Edwards.
+He was the grandson of Great Awakening preacher Jonathan Edwards.

 As a child, Dwight learned the alphabet and was reading the Bible at age 4.

 He entered Yale at 13 and graduated at age 17 in 1769.

 Dwight was a tutor at Yale from 1771 to 1777.

 His first public address of note was "Valedictory Address" of 1776, stating that Americans were:

 "... people, who have the same religion, the same manners, the same interests, the same language, and the same essential forms and principles of civic government."